pxlvzn/fontsizeconverter/README.md

 -Round up if the first decimel place is 5 or greater; NEVER round down.

 -A pt is 1/72 of an in, and a px is 1/96 of an in.
 On screen everything is scaled to be consistent with a hypothetical 96 ppi device viewed at normal reading distance.
 Meaning that, on screens that differ significantly from 96 ppi or from normal reading distance, everything will be scaled but still maintain the same relationships.
-So a pt will still be 1.33334 px units and still be 1/72 of an in unit.

 -DPI refers to print and PPI to pixel display.